 Frequently Asked Questions

-What tests are offered in the Testing Center?
+What tests are offered in the Testing and Assessment Services?

 - Make-up exams – per instructor approval

 What can I expect when I come to use the Testing and Assessment Services?

 - Staff is available to answer any questions you may have prior to entering the testing area.

 - The testing area is under continuous observation via cameras, which are monitored by the staff.

 Is there a fee for using the Testing and Assessment Services?